-- On the main RC Frame Design Results summary table select the SLS (Crack Control) Check (7.3.4) tab at the bottom of the dialog. - Expand the width of table and sort the Util(max) column in descending order - The table shows the Load combination, Primary component and related force and moment data causing the crack width stated.
+- On the main RC Frame Design Results summary table select the SLS (Crack Control) Check (7.3.4) tab. - Expand the width of table and sort the Utilisation due to crack width Util(cracking) column in descending order - The table shows the Load combination, Primary component and related force and moment data causing the crack width stated.